Your Hospital Stay

 During Surgery

-When you are taken into the operating room, you will be welcomed by your O.R. team who will begin to monitor your heart rate and blood pressure.
+In the operating room, you will be welcomed by your O.R. team who will begin to monitor your heart rate and blood pressure.
 If you have questions, feel free to ask them anytime.

 The amount of time you spend in surgery will depend on the type of procedure you are having.
-While you are in surgery and recovery, your family or friends will be kept informed of your progress.

 After surgery, you will be taken to the Post Anesthesia Care Unit, where specially trained nurses will monitor your condition as you begin to recover from the anesthesia.
 Once you meet specific recovery criteria, you will be moved to a patient room for continued monitoring.

-Outpatient Surgery
+After Surgery

 If you are having outpatient surgery (going home the same day), you will remain in the recovery area until you are ready to be discharged.
-You will be given instructions for postoperative care and any medication prescriptions you will need to take after you are released from the hospital.
+You will be given instructions for post-operative care and any prescriptions you will need to take after you are released from the hospital.
 When you and your healthcare team feel you are ready, you will be discharged to go home.

+If you are having an inpatient surgery (staying overnight), you will be moved to a patient room.
+After your healthcare team has given permission, your family can join you.
 When specific discharge criteria are met, you will be discharged from the hospital.
 Please make arrangements to have your discharge transportation here at the time you are given for your dismissal.
 Discharges begin at 8:00 am.

 We will do everything we can to ensure that you are comfortable after your surgery.
 When staying in the hospital, you will be provided pain medication as prescribed by your physician.
 Our goal is to get you feeling better as soon as possible.